 Customizations by Country, Region or City

-Being a global index, the GGEI is built to look at the sixty countries it covers through one established framework with indicators, datasets and an underlying Methodology to support it.
+Being a global index, the GGEI is built to look at the 130 countries it covers through one established framework with indicators, datasets and an underlying Methodology to support it.
 However, the pathways to green economic growth differ greatly between countries, and GGEI customizations allow for changing weights and other factors to better represent the local context, while still keeping the standard GGEI framework for country comparison.
 This customization also allows for the exclusion of sectors that are not of relevance to the national economy in question.
 Further, these customized versions of the GGEI can use national data (rather than the primarily international sources defining the main GGEI) and incorporate planned interventions derived from national development plans.
 These customizations can also be implemented for regions and cities.

 Sectoral or Thematic Communications

 What story can you tell if leadership and policy are good, but there is no investment?
 Or what if there is a history of investment but inconsistent policy to support it?
 What if your environmental performance is strong, but some rapidly growing efficiency sectors are resource inefficient?
 What if you offer a vital market for cleantech innovation and commercialization but aren't recognized for it by investors and entrepreneurs?
 Our clients work in real-time and need insights and solutions that address the immediate challenges they face in terms of advancing green economic growth.
 Our expertise building both the performance and perception sides of the GGEI can provide unique qualifications to advise our clients on how to activate strategic communications programs to resolve these information gaps.

 Localized Perception Surveys